kube-reporting/metering-operator/Documentation/dev/testing-olm-ocp-install.md

 oc apply -f operatorhub.yaml
 ```

+# Get access to Quay organizations containing staged operator bundles

+Add yourself to https://docs.google.com/spreadsheets/d/1OyUtbu9aiAi3rfkappz5gcq5FjUbMQtJG4jZCNqVT20/edit#gid=0 and get someone to grant you access.
+This must be done before proceeding.
+Once done, look at https://quay.io/application/ and verify you see the metering-ocp package listed in the registry namespaces `rh-operators-art` and `rh-osbs-operators`.

 # Con***REMOVED***gure credentials

 Next create a secret containing credentials containing your Quay credentials for accessing the app bundles ART builds.